HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="ecommerce-real-user-core-web-vitals-exeriences.png",
   caption="Real-user Core Web Vitals experiences", description="A bar chart showing the number of sites with a good LCP score for the top 5 most popular ecommerce platforms.
-WooCommerce has 10.72% for desktop and 8.63% for mobile, Shopify has 28.78% and 21.24% respectively, Magneto has 18.33% and 11.14%, Wix has 5.23% and 3.30%, and PrestaShop has 30.43% on desktop and 19.10% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=733851599&format=interactive", sheets_gid="768760354", sql_file="core_web_vitals_passingmetrics_byvendor_bydevice.sql"
+WooCommerce has 10.72% for desktop and 8.63% for mobile, Shopify has 28.78% and 21.24% respectively, Magento has 18.33% and 11.14%, Wix has 5.23% and 3.30%, and PrestaShop has 30.43% on desktop and 19.10% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=733851599&format=interactive", sheets_gid="768760354", sql_file="core_web_vitals_passingmetrics_byvendor_bydevice.sql"